igorkamyshev/withease/apps/website/docs/magazine/fork_api_rules.md

 # Fork API rules

 Fork API allows you to run multiple instances of the same application in the single process.
 It is useful for testing, SSR, and other cases.
-It's powerful mechanism, but it has some rules that you should follow to avoid unexpected behavior.
+It is powerful mechanism, but it has some rules that you should follow to avoid unexpected behavior.

 ## Prefer declarative code

-So, all Effector's operators (like `sample` or `combine`) support Fork API out of the box, so if you describe your application logic in a declarative way with Effector's operator, you don't have to do anything to make it work with Fork API.
+All Effector's operators (like `sample` or `combine`) support Fork API out of the box, if you describe your application logic in a declarative way with Effector's operator, you do not have to do anything to make it work with Fork API.

 Of course, in some cases, you have to use some logic without Effector's operators, in this case, you have to follow some rules.

 ## Do not mix [_Effects_](https://effector.dev/docs/api/effector/effect) and async functions

-It's illegal to mix [_Effects_](https://effector.dev/docs/api/effector/effect) and async functions inside [_Effect_](https://effector.dev/docs/api/effector/effect) handler body.
-So, this code will lead to unexpected behavior:
+It is illegal to mix [_Effects_](https://effector.dev/docs/api/effector/effect) and async functions inside [_Effect_](https://effector.dev/docs/api/effector/effect) handler body.
+This code will lead to unexpected behavior:

 ```ts{10-14}
 import { createEffect } from "effector";